Khesht-e Nadari

-Khesht-e Nadari (خشت نادري, also Romanized as Khesht-e Nādarī; also known as Khesht) is a village in Kabud Gonbad Rural District, in the Central District of Kalat County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 455, in 114 families.
+Khesht-e Nadari (خشت نادري) (Note: Also romanized as Khesht-e Nādarī; also known as Khesht) is a village in Kabud Gonbad Rural District of the Central District in Kalat County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 455 in 114 households.
+The following census in 2011 counted 371 people in 111 households.
+The 2016 census measured the population of the village as 311 people in 105 households.